-Hello I'm Les-"G",Head Producer & Mix Engineer @ at TightOutDagate Muzik.
+Hello I'm Les-"G",Head Producer & Mix Engineer @ at TightOutDagate Studio's.

-I have been working in the industry for almost 20 years producing, mixing records, being a influential producer creating and developing both Indie & Major label artists careers.The tools and knowledge I bring to the table will help you be equipped to have longevity as you prepare for the road to success.
-Throughout the years I find that the most successful artists are those who work hard and invest in their craft sound and brand.
+I have been working in the industry for over 20 years producing, mixing records.My main goal is to make "GOOD" music being an influential producer creating and developing both Indie & Major label artists careers.The tools and knowledge I bring to the table will help you be better equipped to have longevity as you prepare for the road to success.
+Throughout the years I find that the most successful artists are those who work hard and invest in their craft,sound and brand.

 Les-"G"- also appears on: